 In addition, our internal monitoring of parents' evenings and attendance data highlights that some of our disadvantaged families are the hardest to reach, even with proactive strategies including communication home, meetings and priority appointments.
-This will continue to be a focus for 2023-2024 and it will form part of the attendance implementation plan.
+This will continue to be a focus for 2024-2025 and it will form part of the attendance implementation plan.

-Data from student destinations illustrated that our Year 11 NEET figures (2022-2023) were one of the lowest in the LEA and only 1 pupil was classed as NEET.
+Data from student destinations illustrated that our Year 11 NEET figures (2023-2024) were one of the lowest in the LEA and only pupil 1 disadvantaged pupil was NEET.

 Moving forward, we know that our work on attendance needs to be a continued focus and further strengthened so disadvantaged pupils do not miss vital interventions or curriculum time.
-Also, our teaching and learning strategies will be focusing on modelling, questioning, feedback and literacy to support all disadvantaged pupils, especially SEND and middle ability disadvantaged pupils.
+Our teaching and learning strategies will be focusing on modelling, questioning, feedback and literacy to support all disadvantaged pupils.